xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Replication/JSF_put_api_replication_makeSlave.md

 problems only.

 @RESTDESCRIPTION
-Starts a full data synchronization from a remote endpoint into the local ArangoDB database and afterwards starts the continuous replication.
+Starts a full data synchronization from a remote endpoint into the local AvocadoDB database and afterwards starts the continuous replication.
 The operation works on a per-database level.